NatalieC15/Coding/README.md

 A BED file is a flexible way of defining data lines displayed in an annotation track.
 There are three required fields that form a BED file:
 - chrom - which is the chromosome name that the reference sequence is on
 - chromStart - which is the starting position of the sequence within the chromosome
-- chromEnd - which is the end position of the feature within the chromosome There are nine optional fields of a BED file: name, score, strand, thickStart, thickEnd, itemRgb, blockCount, blockSizes, blockStarts.[2](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)
+- chromEnd - which is the end position of the feature within the chromosome.

+There are nine optional fields of a BED file: name, score, strand, thickStart, thickEnd, itemRgb, blockCount, blockSizes, blockStarts.[2](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)

 For this assignment only the three required fields were of interest.